Unichem Labs shares extend fall, tank over 11% today; here's what analysts say

 Shares of Unichem Laboratories extended their losing run for the sixth straight session in Monday's trade.
 The stock slumped as much as 11.58 per cent to hit a day low of Rs 326.05 against its previous close of Rs 368.75.
+It eventually settled 9.41 per cent lower at Rs 334.05 on BSE.
 Considering the day's low level, Unichem Labs traded 30 per cent lower from its 52-week high of Rs 467, hit on November 3, 2022.

-On the flip side, the shares traded a little over 44 per cent higher from their one-year low of Rs 226, touched in May this year.
+Yet, the script traded a little over 44 per cent higher from its one-year low of Rs 226, touched in May this year.

 A total of 5.73 lakh shares changed hands today, amounting to a turnover of Rs 7.63 crore.
 The pharma company's market capitalisation or m-cap stood at Rs 2,357.89 crore.